zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

     // and a list too
     tags String[]

-    // and can reference another data model too comments Comment[]
+    // and can reference another model too comments Comment[]
 }
 ```

 ## Relation

-Relations are connections among data models.
+Relations are connections among models.
 There're three types of relations:

 -   One-to-one
 -   One-to-many